andyxning/mod-redis-cluster-retention/README.md

 retention module for Shinken Scheduler with **Redis Cluster** with [redis-py-cluster](https://github.com/Grokzen/redis-py-cluster)

+# reliability and usability
+We use this Scheduler module in **Production** environment.

 # Features
 * redis `key prefix`
   * if we use multiple Shinken setups with single Redis server, then we can